great-expectations/great_expectations/docs/tutorials/getting_started/validate_data.rst

     great_expectations checkpoint run my_checkpoint

-You can also generate Checkpoint scripts that you can edit and run using python, or within data orchestration tools like airflow, prefect, kedro, dagster, flyte, etc.
+You can also generate Checkpoint scripts that you can edit and run using python, or within data orchestration tools like airflow.

 .. code-block:: bash